 Food delivery in Toronto has moved a long way from picking up the phone book and trying to find somewhere offering edible pizza to ordering online with a phone app.

-A few years ago, you might have to install several different apps, but over the last few years, most have consolidated among a few apps that cover a wide range of restaurants.
+A few years ago, you might have to install several different apps, but most have consolidated among a few apps that cover a wide range of restaurants over the last few years.

 Here are some of the current restaurant delivery services in Toronto.

 Go to any city downtown in the last two years and you’ll certainly have seen people doing UberEats delivery using anything from cars to scooters and even walking.
 While UberEATS has reduced its delivery costs to zero in some cases, this app is usually the most expensive option.
 Much like Uber the taxi service, UberEats has increased fees for certain areas during busy times.
 Costs typically include a $4.99 delivery fee on all orders; however, they have been reduced to zero during this pandemic.

 Another American entry, DoorDash, launched in 2015 in the U.S. before opening shop on the west coast in 2019.
 DoorDash sets itself apart by letting you customize your order down to the last bit.
 While also offering pandemic pricing, they have a usual flat rate of $4.99 for delivery.
 Other options include ordering for groups and pre-ordering.
 They also choose to try from a selection of different restaurants for free on the first order.

 A British entry, Just-Eat offers a massive selection of places to order or pick up from.
 They also offer pandemic pricing; they have a usual minimum order and a sliding delivery fee starting at around $3.

 Canada has also produced several indigenous delivery options, including several in the G.T.A. and Vancouver area.
 The first and best-known ones, however, hails from somewhere in the middle: Manitoba.